Cooking with Cannabis: AZ Chef Creates Artful Meals with CBD

 JA: What’s your creative process like?
 Do you go into each dish with an idea in mind?
 Do the ingredients themselves inspire you or is it the other way around?

 DU: The ingredients speak to me.
 I get giddy when I go to a farmer’s market where there’s immaculate produce.
 I get bug-eyed thinking about what I can do with it.
 I like to find equations and plug in random things.
-Instead of using a carrot puree, lets use parsnip.
+Instead of using a carrot puree, let’s use parsnip.
 Instead of using cream, let’s use cauliflower.
 I have a dish I do that’s plant-based gnocchi.
 It has a cream sauce with no cream or dairy, it’s made from cauliflower.
 That’s how my brain works.

 JA: Can you tell us about appearing in the recent Netflix series, “Cooked with Cannabis”?

 DU: Honestly, it was one of the craziest experiences.
 They found me on Instagram.
 I got a random message and then they emailed me.
 They didn’t tell me which streaming service it would air on for a few months.
-We had personal assistants every day that would come and pick us up and take us into the filming site, which was an old, abandoned candle factory in the middle of Burbank, California.
+We had personal assistants every day who would come and pick us up and take us into the filming site, which was an old, abandoned candle factory in the middle of Burbank, California.

 We walked into this huge room with the hustle and bustle of makeup and lights.
 Each day was a crazy new day of: what are we going to do today?
 I got to meet Michael Rappaport and talk food.
 It was a crazy, surreal experience.
 I watch Netflix a lot and I can’t believe it happened and it was me this time.
 In just a few short weeks after the show was released, it started to change my life.
 It’s been humbling to be a part of something on such a big network.
 Whether I won the show or not, I feel like I won.